Launched in June 2020

-The video e-learning courses will be hosted in a secure data center and will be streamed to work on any (minimum 3G connected) PC, tablet or mobile device.
+The video e-learning courses have been created using the market-leading LearnDash application and are hosted on dedicated servers in a secure data center.
+The video e-learning courses can be streamed to work on any (minimum 3G connected) PC, tablet or mobile device.
 ABA has invested in a dedicated 1&1 IONOS SSD cloud server enhanced by the Cloudflare content delivery network (CDN) – essentially we are utilising edge computing to provide fast, reliable and secure video streaming of our video e-learning content to any 3G mobile device anywhere in the world.
 All subscribers will have their own individual login.
 The video e-learning syllabus will consist of a series of short “How to” videos. key benefit of this modular approach is that we can rapidly update the videos as things change.
 All subscribers will have access to a helpline and also our digital toolkit and advanced digital toolkit.

 Read what experts are saying about the digital transformation of learning.